opencog/learn/scm/README.md

 * __utilities.scm__       Utilities, e.g. for looping.
 * __word-pair-count.scm__ Word-pair counting.
 Given raw input text, this accumulates frequencies of word-pairs.
+* __pair-count-window.scm__ Generic pair counting.
+Given a list of items, this accumulates frequencies of item-pairs.
 * __batch-word-pair.scm__ Batch-compute the marginals and mutual information of word-pairs.
 * __mst-parser.scm__      MST Parser.
 Uses word-pair MI to generate